 These two products have many different variations to accommodate different types of transactions and circumstances.

 This is a very common method used by exporters as a way to accelerate their cash flow.
-In this type of agreement, the exporter sells all of his open invoices to a trade financier ( the factor) at a discount.
+In this type of agreement, the exporter sells all of his open invoices to a trade financier (the factor) at a discount.
 The factor then waits until the payment is made by the importer.
 This relieves the exporter from the risk of bad debts and provides working capital for them to keep trading.
-The factor, or trade financier, then make a profit when the importer pays the full agreed-upon price for the goods since the exporter sold the account receivables at a discount to the factoring company.
+The factor then makes a profit when the importer pays the full agreed-upon price for the goods since the exporter sold the account receivables at a discount to the factoring company.

 This is a form of agreement whereby the exporter sells all of his accounts receivable to a forfaiter at a certain discount in exchange for cash.
 By so doing, the exporter transfers the debt he owes to the importer to the forfaiter.
 The receivables bought by the forfaiter must be guaranteed by the importer's bank.
 This is due to the fact that the importer takes the goods on credit, and sells them before paying any money to the forfaiter.